ahme-dev/journalv/README.md

 # JournalV

-An app for journaling your days and dreams.
-Being made with Electron and VueJS, using [this template](https://github.com/Deluze/electron-vue-template).
+App for journaling your days and dreams, being made with Electron and Vue, using [this template](https://github.com/Deluze/electron-vue-template).

+- Add entries for your days to the journal.
+- Do dream journaling and keep the contents of your dreams.
+- Search through your entries for tags and titles, and look back on them.

 <br />